leabottmer/multi-level-sc-estimator/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/leabottmer/multi-level-sc-estimator/blob/main/LICENSE)

 This package implements the multi-level SC estimator (mlSC) for the treatment effect for a single, treated, aggregated unit in panel data with multiple levels of aggregation, as proposed in [Bottmer (2025)](https://leabottmer.github.io/job_market/jmp_bottmer.pdf).
+We observe matrices of outcomes at the disaggregate and the aggregate level.
+Treatment is assigned at the aggregate level and the goal is to obtain a treatment effect estimate at the aggregate level.
+The package captures cases for a single aggregated treated unit, possibly over multiple time periods (where treatment is assumed to never turn off).
+The multi-level SC estimator will use the disaggregated data as a starting point to estimate a synthetic control for the entire aggregated treated unit.
+It augments the objective function by adding a hierarchical penalty parameter that shrinks the flexible solution towards the classical synthetic control estimator that treats each state as a single unit.
+The penalty parameter is estimated using either (1) cross-validation over time or (2) a heuristic.

 This package is currently in beta and the functionality and interface is subject to change.